 Uses instructional planning, materials, and student engagement approaches that support students of diverse cultural and linguistic backgrounds, strengths, and challenges.

-Demonstrates knowledge of the difference between social, academic and technical language and the importance of this difference in planning.
+Demonstrates knowledge of the differences among social, academic and technical language and the importance of these differences in planning.

 Creates and maintains a safe and collaborative learning environment that values diversity and motivates students to meet high standards of conduct, effort and performance.